-These assignments will help you apply the course material: creating sentences, writing paragraphs, revising and editing material.
+These assignments will help you apply the course material: developing research questions, conducting information searches, writing paragraphs, and revising and editing material.
 They are done in the lab and must be handed in at the end of the lab session.
-In-class assignments cannot be made up at a later date.
+These assignments are pass/fail (i.e., you'll either get the full 2.5% or 0), and cannot be made up at a later date.